 slurred speech and muscle twitching.
 Later there may be

 4.4.2 Treatment before person is seen by a physician, if these symptoms

 appear following exposure - The person should stop work

 immediately, remove contaminated clothing and wash the affected

 skin with soap and water, if available, and flush the area with

 large quantities of water.
 If swallowed, vomiting should be

-induced immediately if the person is conscious.
-In the event of
+induced if the person is conscious.
+In the event of collapse,

-collapse, artificial respiration should be given, preferably by
+artificial respiration should be given, bearing in mind that if

-mechanical means.
-If mouth-to-mouth resuscitation is used vomit
+mouth-to-mouth resuscitation is used vomit may contain toxic

 5. FOR MEDICAL AND LABORATORY PERSONNEL